noodleSynth/Oeuvres/README.md

 - for now...

 ## How to run it?
-Youll need the backend for it to render the markdown at all.
 But if you're committed to seeing it try and churn:
 - You will need to install [NPM](https://www.npmjs.com/)
 - Clone the repo into your desired directory
 - Navigate to it using your favorite terminal (bash?)
 - Run `npm i`
 - Run `npm run serve`
-- That should do it, the page should be visible on localhost
+- That should do it, the page should be visible on `localhost`